notChai69/DreamTool/README.md

 To install the extension in your browser, follow these steps:

-1. **Download the extension files**: Ensure you have all the necessary files for the extension saved on your computer.
+1. **Download the extension files**: Download from [here](https://github.com/notChai69/DreamTool/releases/download/DreamTool/DreamTool.zip) and unpack zip-file.
 2. **Open Chrome**: Launch the Google Chrome browser.
 3. **Access the Extensions Page**: Navigate to chrome://extensions/ in the address bar.
 4. **Enable Developer Mode**: Toggle the "Developer mode" switch located in the top right corner of the page.